-Even when a person of upright moral character strives for self-discipline, his mind can get carried away by his senses of perception ... because the senses are very powerful and dynamic; they are constantly churning the stream of thoughts in one's mind.

-Be constantly on guard!
+Even when a wise person of decent character strives for self-discipline, his mind can get carried away by his senses ... because they (senses) are very powerful and dynamic; constantly churning the stream of thoughts in one's mind.
+Be constantly on guard, dont get carried away!